open-sauced/guestbook/CONTRIBUTING.md

 ## Using Markdown for Documentation

 Markdown is a lightweight and easy-to-use markup language that allows you to format text in a readable and visually appealing way.
-When contributing to the Intro Course, it's important to use Markdown to structure and format your content effectively.
+When contributing to the documentation in this repository, it's important to use Markdown to structure and format your content effectively.

 ### Markdown Basics